 Why, it must be asked, were the buildings at Versailles dominated strictly by the right angle, while diagonals feature so prominently in the gardens.
 The answer is complex and multifaceted.
 Most obviously, it is much easier to shape a path, flower bed, or carriage cart along angular lines than it is to frame the supporting structure of a room or complex of rooms, as in a palace.
 Even if pains had been taken to create non-orthogonal rooms, to decorate those rooms with asymmetrical, polygonal shapes and forms, would have multiplied the effort considerably.
 Even with the deep pockets of a despot, there are limits to time and money.

 It is important to note that many of Le Nostre’s diagonal allees, particularly when they occur in the etoile form within a rectangle that the radiating lines oftentimes go not to the corner of the rectangle but off to one side or the other.
-Moreover the distance each allee strays from each of the four corners varies, as in the plan of the “Chateau de Bonne”, drawn by Le Nostre himself.
+Moreover, the distance each allee strays from each of the four corners varies, as in the plan of the “Chateau de Bonne”, drawn by Le Nostre himself.
 The reason for this asymmetry is that radiating allees are headed not for the corners of the parterres but for statues or other garden features which occur centered in geometric shapes occurring in other pathways or waterways, or headed for a building corner or the corner of a perimeter garden wall.
 The conclusion one must reach is that the visual axis experienced takes precedence over the geometric regularities of the plan view.
 What is actually seen takes priority over what is drawn.

-Who was Le Notre.
+Who was Le Notre?
 He was a lovable genius, wealthy, generous, trusting, a great collector of art, humble with sophisticated tastes, disarmingly direct, expressed warm enthusiasm, and was generally uninhibited.
 He was also ingenious, had a buoyant sense of humor, great powers of observation, was quick and lively, and even in old age was remembered by Louis de Bachaumont as the “most pleasant old gentleman that perhaps ever existed, a person with an ever-cheerful countenance who was always jovial, correct, and well dressed.”(Quoted words are those of Bachaumont from p.8 of Illusions) “…he maintained a noble simplicity all his life.”
 (Hazlehurst p.
-6 next to last paragraph) He was used to embracing those who praised his master, King Louis XIV, as well as embracing the rather aloof King himself upon the King’s return from some campaign.
+6 next to the last paragraph) He was used to embracing those who praised his master, King Louis XIV, as well as embracing the rather aloof King himself upon the King’s return from some campaign.
 On one occasion he even slapped the Pope on the shoulder during an audience, charmed by the Pope’s comments.

 One of the first buildings and garden features at Versailles was the Menagerie, which was not designed by Le Notre but by architect Louis Le Vau (1612-1670).
 It is situated at the southern end of the cross arm of the Grand Canal and construction was begun in 1664.
 Of interest to our theme of Diagonality is the fact that the two-story pavilion at the center of the Menagerie is octagonal in plan sitting in an octagonal fenced courtyard created for walking in a “circular” path to view the animals.
 The octagon was frequently used at the time as the plan shape of many dovecotes, particularly in England.
-A viewing balcony wraps around the building at the second floor level providing views of the collected exotic animals.
+A viewing balcony wraps around the building at the second-floor level providing views of the collected exotic animals.
 Seven wedge-shaped garden enclosures fan out from the courtyard accessed by iron gates.
 At the end of each wedge was a barn or stable to house the animals.
 On the eight side is an aviary.
 When Versailles fell on hard times during the French Revolution the zoo animals were freed and or slaughtered and the buildings auctioned off and dismantled.
 However, before being dismantled, the Menagerie at Versailles, the first such zoo building constructed according to the Baroque style, became a model for menageries throughout Europe